ANDALUCÍA - MÁLAGA - PEDREGALEJO - MARISQUERÍA FREIDURÍA SALVADOR Y LUCAS

 RESTAURANTE EL CALEÑO We returned to the still-very-traditional village of Pedregalejo, just outside of Malaga.
 This village has kept its local character and charm and has not been ruined by tourism.
 The beaches here are divided into small U-shaped coves, perfect for families with young children.
 This old fishing village is now known for its excellent fish restaurants, which line the promenade next to the beach.
 In the warm summer months, sometimes during pleasant days in win

-ANDALUCÍA - MÁLAGA - ANTIGUA CASA DE GUARDIA
+ANDALUCÍA - MÁLAGA CITY - ANTIGUA CASA DE GUARDIA

 ANTIGUA CASA DE GUARDIA After a visit to the Mercado Central de Atarazanas (Málaga’s local food market, which also has excellent tapas bars), a short walk will take you to the oldest bar in Málaga, founded in 1840.
 Here, they mainly sell Málaga sweet wine directly from the barrel.
 It is a typical spit-and-sawdust, old-fashioned drinking bar, and it is great fun.
 It’s like stepping back in time to one of the few places in Málaga that still maintains its atmosphere.
 Try the p

-ANDALUCÍA - MÁLAGA - LA CEPA DE CÁDIZ
+ANDALUCÍA - MÁLAGA CITY - LA CEPA DE CÁDIZ

 LA CEPA DE CÁDIZ This is a great local bar where you can drink beer, wine, or Manzanilla, accompanied by chicharrones, cheeses, and other products from the Sierra de Cádiz, cold cuts from Extremadura, and a large assortment of tinned preserves.
 It is a place with a lot of charm, a little piece of Cádiz in Málaga for gaditanos.
 We settled in and had, Anchoa y leche condensada (tinned anchovy and condensed milk).
 Chicharrones (Pork belly with spices such as paprika, oregano, an

-ANDALUCÍA - MÁLAGA - BODEGA BAR EL PIMPI
+ANDALUCÍA - MÁLAGA CITY - BODEGA BAR EL PIMPI

-BODEGA BAR EL PIMPI This boisterous bar, right in the historical city centre, next to the Alcazaba, is one of Malaga's most famous.
+BODEGA BAR EL PIMPI This boisterous bar, right in the historical city centre, next to the Alcazaba, is one of Malaga’s most famous.
 El Pimpi is mentioned in every imaginable tourist guide.
-Despite its reputation as a tourist hotspot, this restaurant has maintained the quality of its food for which it first became famous.
+Despite its reputation as a tourist hotspot, this restaurant has maintained the quality of its food that first made it famous.
 It is well-priced.
 Bodegas Bar El Pimpi is an interesting maze-like building with a series of rooms with many different styles and cultural experiences.
-Phot
+Photo:...

 ANDALUCÍA - MÁLAGA - ESTEPONA - CHIRINGUITO PACO